Norah Blaney

-Norah Blaney (16 July 1893 – 7 December 1983), born Norah Mignon Cordwell was a pianist, composer, comedienne and music hall performer.
+Norah Blaney (born Norah Mignon Cordwell; 16 July 1893 – 7 December 1983) was a pianist, composer, comedienne and music hall performer.
 She recorded hundreds of songs between 1921 and 1935, many with her performing partner Gwen Farrar.

 Biography

-Blaney was born Norah Mignon Cordwell in Shepherd's Bush, London on 16 July 1893.
+Blaney was born Norah Mignon Cordwell in Shepherd's Bush, London, on 16 July 1893.
 Her father, Walter Henry Cordwell was a musician and her mother was Mary Jane (Molly), née Thatcher.

-In 1906 she was awarded the Erard pianoforte scholarship to the Royal Academy of Music followed by a scholarship at the Royal College of Music.
+In 1906, she was awarded the Érard pianoforte scholarship to the Royal Academy of Music followed by a scholarship at the Royal College of Music.
 She began using her stage name in 1910, after her maternal grandmother.

 On 10 October 1914, she married pianist, Albert Charles Lyne, however, 4 years later he died while serving with the London Scottish regiment in France.
 In 1922, she married for a second time, to Philip Barron Bruce Durham; they divorced in June 1931.
 She married for a final time to Basil Hughes on 20 February 1932.

-Blaney died on 7 December 1983 at the Actors’ Retirement Home in Northwood, London.
+Blaney died on 7 December 1983 at the actors' retirement home Denville Hall in Northwood, London.